After a friend insisted (like a madman) that I should travel, I picked up a random destination and went abroad for the first time.

 It was only for two days and I walked more than 25 km.
 I do consider myself an explorer because, most of the times, I was walking on the streets where tourists were none.

-*a tourist is someone that’s guided by a map
+*a tourist is someone who’s guided by a map

-*an explorer is someone that’s guided by heart and emotions
+*an explorer is someone who’s guided by heart and emotions

 If you’ll follow the steps I’ll provide you, it will cost you less than €150 to visit Valencia for two days, including airplane tickets, metro tickets, accommodation, and food.